HWHardsoft/Pattern-Lock/README.md

-# simple pattern lock algorythm for ILI9341
+# simple pattern lock algorithm for ILI9341

 This demo shows how to realize a simple algorithm for a pattern lock with an ILI9341 touchscreen and the Arduino IDE.